CaseyHrt/azure-network-protocol/README.md

 #### __SSH__

 What we will observe next is Secure Shell (SSH) traffic.
 SSH is a method for securely connecting to and controlling remote computers or servers over the internet.
 It's a critical tool widely used by system administrators, network engineers, and developers for tasks like configuring, troubleshooting, and maintaining systems, especially when dealing with remote machines.
 So, in Wireshark fitler by SSH (tcp.port == 22) traffic.
-Then in Powershell type the command: "ssh (VM2's User)@(VM2's Private IP).
-To exemplify, say your VM2 User is "admin1" and its private IP is "10.0.0.5", SSH would be initiated using `ssh admin1@10.0.0.5`.
+Then in Powershell type the command: __`ssh (VM2's User)@(VM2's Private IP)`__.
+To exemplify, say your VM2 User is "admin1" and its private IP is "10.0.0.5", SSH would be initiated using __`ssh admin1@10.0.0.5`__.
 You will then be prompted to enter the password for your second VM.
 Once entered correctly you should be welcomed by a host of text in Powershell, and you will have already noticed the SSH traffic in Wireshark.

 ![image](https://github.com/CaseyHrt/azure-network-protocol/assets/146404028/02f65a83-ac55-458f-b4ce-2d7b17fb7b8c)

 ![image](https://github.com/CaseyHrt/azure-network-protocol/assets/146404028/17c43ac0-efcf-478c-a4b7-aab290d0ef3e)

 One connected via SSH make sure to try out some Linux commands.
 Here are a few basic ones to play around with:
-- `hostname` _a command that prints your computer's name_.
+- __`hostname`__ _a command that prints your computer's name_.
-- `pwd` _print the current working directory on your terminal_.
+- __`pwd`__ _print the current working directory on your terminal_.
-- `uname` _print information about your machine’s kernel, name, and hardware_.
+- __`uname`__ _print information about your machine’s kernel, name, and hardware_.
-- `exit` _close the terminal_.
+- __`exit`__ _close the terminal_.

 ![image](https://github.com/CaseyHrt/azure-network-protocol/assets/146404028/6fbefb14-1f81-45d5-a013-0b2aaf0a6585)